 Ptolemy II automatically converts the integers to strings when integers are provided to an actor that requires strings.
 But in this case, why does the AddSubtract actor require strings?
 Because it would not work to require integers; the string "Hello World" would have to be converted to an integer.
 As a rough guideline, Ptolemy II will perform automatic type conversions when there is no loss of information.
 An integer can be converted to a string, but not vice versa.
+An integer can be converted to a double, but not vice versa.
 An integer can be converted to a long, but not vice versa.
 The details are explained in the Data chapter of Volume 2, but many users will not need to understand the full sophistication of the system.
 You should find that most of the time it will just do what you expect.